SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/what-method-is/what-method-is.md

 ### Testing in the Judge System

-The program with five methods that are call from one another is ready and we can **run and test it**, after which we can send it for testing in the judge system: [https://judge.softuni.org/Contests/Practice/Index/594#0](https://judge.softuni.org/Contests/Practice/Index/594#0).
+The program with five methods that are invoked from one another is ready and we can **run and test it**, after which we can send it for testing in the judge system: [https://judge.softuni.org/Contests/Practice/Index/594#0](https://judge.softuni.org/Contests/Practice/Index/594#0).